-Once you have the fields selected, select the Align Bottom tool (bottom of the first column of the toolbar) and the fields will all be aligned to the "bottom-most" field.
+Once you have the fields selected, select the Align Bottom tool (fourth from the left in the toolbar) and the fields will all be aligned to the "bottom-most" field.

 Using this technique, align the fields as needed to clean up the appearance of the layout.
 Remember, if you make a mistake, you can use the Undo and Redo features to backup and correct.
 Once you have cleaned up your layout, it should look something like this: